kmanpearl/7712_alignment_and_assembly/README.md

 This command line program assembles DNA sequence reads from a FASTA file.
 The assembled contigs are then aligned againts a query sequence.
-There are two main components to this program.
+There are two main components to this program are:

 1. **Assembly:** A de Bruijn graph is created with k-1mers as nodes and kmers as directed edges.
 Then a depth-first-search is used to traverse the graph and find all possible paths between start and stop nodes.
-Each path is used to assemble contigs
+Each path is used to assemble contigs.
-1. **Alignment:** Reads and assembled contigs are divided into kmers.
+2. **Alignment:** The query sequence and assembled contigs are divided into kmers.
 If an exact match between a read kmer and query sequence kmer is found, the alignment is extended using a dynamic programming algorithm.
-All scores above a user specified threshold are considered an alignment.
+All alignment scores above a user specified threshold are considered a true alignment.